MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/using-vscode-for-debugging-compiled-cmdlets.md

 The `program` field is used to launch `pwsh` so that the cmdlet being debugged can be run.
 The `-NoExit` argument prevents the PowerShell session from exiting as soon as the module is imported.
-The path in the `Import-Module` argument is the default build output path when you've followed the [Writing Portable Modules][] guide.
+The path in the `Import-Module` argument is the default build output path when you've followed the [Writing Portable Modules][writing] guide.
 If you've created a module manifest (`.psd1` file), you should use the path to that instead.
 The `/` path separator works on Windows, Linux, and macOS.
 You must use the integrated terminal to run the PowerShell commands you want to debug.

 > [!NOTE]
 > If the debugger doesn't stop at any breakpoints, look in the Visual Studio Code Debug Console for a line that says: